-- Video Speed Controller – Go ahead, label me as impatient, but it can be agonizing to watch a whole masterclass, video course, or any other info-based videos in normal speed.
-Many video players, like YouTube and Vimeo, have built in speed control, but some videos don’t.
+- Video Speed Controller – Go ahead, label me as impatient, but it can be agonizing to watch a whole masterclass, video course, or any other info-based videos at normal speed.
+Many video players, like YouTube and Vimeo, have built-in speed control, but some videos don’t.
 This extension works with virtually all videos you can find online and allows you to adjust in increments of 0.1.

 Text Expander Tools